 Book your Alberta Helicopter tour with Rockies Heli located in two locations for your convenience

+It’s now a town filled with outdoor lovers and very healthy people.
 You can do a lot of activities directly from town and we went snowshoeing from Canmore.
 It wasn’t long before we were surrounded by mountains and treated to spectacular views of the Three Sisters.

 If you are new to snowshoeing, hire a guide to take you out to the backcountry safely.

 Southern Alberta will suprise and delight.
 It is completely different from the more popular Banff and Jasper National Park stops, but no less breathtaking or exciting.
 A road trip through Southern Alberta should be put at the top of every Alberta bucket list.

 The Bar U Ranch is a National Historic Site and a very cool place to learn about Alberta’s Cowboy Heritage.
 This was once the largest ranch in North America spanning 160,000 acres and had 30,000 heads of cattle.